grams in a cup

 How many grams in a cup of Hazelnuts (Whole)?

-1 cup of Hazelnuts (Whole) weighs 135 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Hazelnuts (Whole) weighs 135 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-How many cups is 135 grams of Hazelnuts (Whole)?
+How many grams is ¼ cup of Hazelnuts (Whole)?

 Related ingredients